OVERVIEW

 Resilient Communities Restoring the Earth

-Since our founding, CEBE has hosted hundreds of events, from film screenings to educational events, as well as our annual Climate Convergence and our Solar & EV Expo.
-Over the years, thousands of community members have joined us for events, dropped in to share their voices, joined us on social media, and volunteered as we create a shared vision of a resilient and sustainable future.
-Our decade-plus of organizing climate action is clear in the Western Foothills region of Maine.
-You can see our impact when driving past the solar tracker-powered electric vehicle charging at our local high school, or dropping off recycling at the local transfer station where we supported subscription and development of a one megawatt community solar farm on the capped landfill.
-CEBE’s impact is also reflected in climate-friendly policies in Maine that we have supported through our coalition involvement and community mobilization efforts.
-Our success in building climate resilience in our conservative, underserved communities is evident in the over $1,000,000 in climate grant funding we helped towns receive from state grants.
-Though harder to measure, we have also seen countless connections forged, minds opened, and behaviors changed across hundreds of events to inspire climate action.
+Over the years, thousands of community members have joined us by attending our events, riding our community bikes, dropping in to share their ideas, joining us on social media, and volunteering their time as we create a shared vision of a resilient and restorative future.
+You can see our impact when driving past the solar tracker-powered electric vehicle charging station at our local high school, or visiting the capped landfill where we supported subscription and development of a community solar farm for local subscribers.
+CEBE’s impact is reflected in climate-friendly policies we’ve supported in Maine through our coalition involvement and community mobilization efforts.
+Our success in building climate resilience in our conservative, underserved communities is evident in the over $1,300,000 in climate resilience funding we’ve helped towns receive through state grants.
+Though harder to measure, we have also seen countless relationships formed, minds opened, and behaviors changed.
+Through our bioregioning work, CEBE works to weave connections with partner organizations and Tribal Nations across the Northeast, building support to transition to an ecology-based economy at a regional scale.

 For a walk down memory lane, check out our crowdfunding video from the very beginning.

-The Center for an Ecology-Based Economy does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender, gender expression, age, ability, religion, familial status, or military status in our programs and operations.
+The Center for an Ecology-Based Economy does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender, gender expression, age, ability, religion, familial status, citizenship status, or military status in our programs and operations.
 This includes but is not limited to staffing, volunteers, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, volunteers, and the public.
 CEBE is an equal opportunity employer.